 - In order to register for the exam, you must take the TEAS receipt form to the cashier's office at the East Mesa Campus.

-- The TEAS receipt form is available here RECEIPT FOR TEAS EXAM
+- In order to pay for the exam, you must print The TEAS receipt form available here RECEIPT FOR TEAS EXAM

 For more information, call 575-528-7019